peterhinch/micropython-tft-gui/README.md

 Provides a simple touch driven event based GUI interface for the Pyboard when used with a TFT display.
 The latter should be based on SSD1963 controller with XPT2046 touch controller.
-Such displays are available in electronics stores and on eBay.
+Such displays are available in electronics stores [e.g.]( http://www.buydisplay.com/default/) and on eBay.
 The software is based on drivers for the TFT and touch controller from Robert Hammelrath together with a cooperative scheduler of my own design.

 It is targeted at hardware control and display applications.

 For hardware notes see this [reference](./HARDWARE.md).
 An extension for plotting simple graphs is described [here](./PLOT.md).

+For sample images, go [here](./IMAGES.md)

 # Pre requisites